-- 3.6 Equivalence assessments are reviewed periodically.
+- 3.6 The PRA's supervisory equivalence assessments are reviewed periodically.
 The frequency of review is determined by the number, size, and systemic importance of the firms from a home state.
 The assessments of the home state supervisor focus on the degree to which the home state supervisor's regime is compliant with the Basel principles in terms of supervisory approach, tools, and practices.
-In performing the assessments, the PRA will base its analysis on the Basel capital and group supervision standards, the Basel Committee's Regulatory Consistency Assessment Programme reviews, 12 the International Monetary Fund's Financial Sector Assessment Programme reviews, 13 and the Financial Stability Board's (FSB) peer reviews where appropriate, supplemented by other sources as necessary.
+In performing the assessments, the PRA will base its analysis on the Basel capital and group supervision standards, the Basel Committee's Regulatory Consistency Assessment Programme reviews, 12 the International Monetary Fund's Financial Sector Assessment Programme reviews, 13 and the Financial Stability Board's (FSB) peer reviews 14 where appropriate, supplemented by other sources as necessary.
 The PRA will also take account of its own experiences in its interactions with the home state supervisors.
-It will also be important for the PRA to factor in any conduct concerns that the FCA may raise concerning a jurisdiction. - 3.7 Where in the PRA's view a home state supervisor is sufficiently equivalent but there are weaknesses in the way the firm operates, the PRA may propose to add limitations to the nature and scale of activities performed in the UK.
+It will also be important for the PRA to factor in any conduct concerns that the FCA may raise concerning a jurisdiction. - 3.7 Where, in the PRA's view, a home state supervisor is sufficiently equivalent but there are weaknesses in the way the firm operates, the PRA may propose to add limitations to the nature and scale of activities performed in the UK.
 In exceptional circumstances, the PRA may not be satisfied that a home jurisdiction delivers equivalent outcomes, but may still authorise a firm to operate as a subsidiary in the UK.
-However, the limitations that are likely to be appropriate in those circumstances may be such that the UK subsidiary is as independent of the overseas operations as possible, and that the PRA has a high degree of direct supervisory influence on the group in relation to the activities of the subsidiary.
+However, in those circumstances the PRA will expect the UK subsidiary to operate with a very high degree of independence from the overseas operations, and that the PRA has a high degree of direct supervisory influence on the group in relation to the activities of the subsidiary.